convexset/meteor-three-way/README.md

  - `'vm-only'`
  - `'re-bind'`

-## Issues

-#### Updating Sub-fields/Elements

-When quickly updating fields nested within the same object (e.g.: `myObject.item`) items get "mysteriously" partially reverted.

-This occurs because the server reports that the entire field is changed (`myObject` in the previous example) in [`observe`](http://docs.meteor.com/#/full/observe) and [`observeChanges`](http://docs.meteor.com/#/full/observe_changes) callbacks.
-Therefore, any view model-side updates to other children/elements that have not yet been registered by the server are partially reverted because of race condition associated with naive updates and the "observe callbacks".
-The same applies to arrays.

-One resolution is to use `Meteor.call` callbacks and queue updates in a ridiculous promise chain.
-The question is whether to chain everything (stupid), or group those with the same field specification (naive), or group those with the same top-level parent field ("correct" but annoying).

 ## Roadmap

- - Fix issues.
  - style bindings via: `data-bind="style: {font-weight|v1|preProc, font-size|v2|preProc; ...}"`
  - attribute bindings via: `data-bind="attr: {disabled|v1|preProc, ...}"`
  - class bindings via: `data-bind="class: {class1|bool1|preProc; ...}"`